Seacrest Wolf Preserve provides safe haven for displaced gray wolves

 In addition to the wolf encounter, the preserve also hosts an interpretive on small animals.
 Artic foxes, lambs, raccoons, skunks and an African Spiney tortoise are the featured, and is geared for smaller children.
 There is a small gift shop as well.

-For more information, go to www.seacrestwolfpreserve.org
+For more information, pricing and hours, go to www.seacrestwolfpreserve.org

 Seacrest Wolf Preserve